AntoineSoetewey/statsandr/content/faq.md

 ## 9. Is it possible to contribute to this blog?

 Absolutely!
 To share your post on this blog, please send it via the [contribution page](/contribute/).

+I am open to other forms of collaborations too.
+See more information in [this section](/blog/track-blog-performance-in-r/#future-plans).

 ## 10. How can I support you and support this blog?